bennyistanto/climate-data-application/SPEI_using_TerraClimate_data.md

 #### Enable the Windows Subsytem for Linux

 If you are using Windows machine, it's recomended to follow below step.
-You will experience an error during SPI calculation cause by `NCO` if you use standard Windows 10 and not using Windows Subsytem for Linux.
+You will experience an error during SPEI calculation cause by `NCO` if you use standard Windows 10 and not using Windows Subsytem for Linux.

 Guideline below are specific for Windows 10.
 If you are using Windows Server 2019, please follow [Windows Server Installation Guide](https://docs.microsoft.com/en-us/windows/wsl/install-on-server)